w3c/mediasession/explainer.md

 };
 ```

-The page can have multiple `MediaSession`s that exist at the same time, and it
+This way, the page can have multiple `MediaSession`s that exist at the same
-needs to activate/deactivate them to indicate which one is in use.
-There will be
+time, and it needs to activate/deactivate them to indicate which one is in use.
-races if multiple `MediaSession`s are active at the same time, and the user
+There might be races if multiple `MediaSession`s are active at the same time in
-agent should decide which one to use (preferably the latest one becoming
+which case, the user agent would decide which one to use (preferably the latest
-active).
-Note that all this is within a page (tab), and does not conflict with
+one becoming active).
+Note that all this is within a page (tab), and does not
-`MediaSession` routing.
+conflict with `MediaSession` routing.

 An example is that suppose a video website plays a pre-roll ad before a video
 plays, it can create one `MediaSession` for the video and one for the ad.
 The
 page associates the `MediaSession`s to the video/ad state so that the
 corresponding `MediaSession` is only active when the video/ad is playing.

-The advantage of this solution is that we can obtain better composability with
+The advantage of this solution is that it offers better composability with other
-other objects, especially AudioFocusEntry (from the AudioFocus API) objects.
+objects, especially `AudioFocusEntry` (from the AudioFocus API) objects.
 The
 lifetime of the `MediaSession`s will be linked to these objects and they can be
 activated/deactivated automatically when the associated objects start/stop
 playback.